The white gold hallmark identification guide is essential for collectors. Understanding these stamps helps determine authenticity and value.

 Identifying these marks manually can take hours.
 Using the Antique Identifier app, you can simply take a photo and get an instant result.

-Why Do Appraisers Hate the Baking Soda Trick for Antique Silver?
+Why Do Appraisers Reject the Baking Soda Trick for Antique Silver?

 As an appraiser with two decades of experience handling estate silver, my primary concern is provenance and condition.
 A proper condition report on a piece of antique sterling silver heavily weighs the state of its surface.